RomicaSimon/Bug-Reporting/README.md

 **Expected results:**
 User should not be able to create a new account with other than numerichal characters and should get an warning message that postal code introduced hasn't the correct format.

+**Additional Information:**
+The same bug is reproducible for next two sections:
+  * In the "Contact" page
+  * In the "Comanda" page, more specifically, in the "Inregistrare cont nou" section

 **Priority:**
 Normal